 The recommended vaccination chart for babies in India includes several vaccines, some of which are given as a single dose and others are given in a series of doses over several months.
-Some of the key vaccines included in the vaccination chart for babies in India are:
+Discover the Complete Baby Vaccination Chart with Price List in India.

 Bacillus Calmette-Guérin (BCG) vaccine: This vaccine is given to prevent tuberculosis and is usually given within the first year of a baby's life.